KrupaJethwa/KrupaJethwa/README.md

 - 👋 Hi, I’m @KrupaJethwa
-- 👀 I’m interested in Web designing ,Testing
+- 👀 I’m interested in UI/UX Designing,Web designing
 - 🌱 I’m currently pursuing Masters in Computer Application
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...